randymarsh77/hunky/TEST_SIMULATION.md

 ## Example Output

-When working correctly, Git Stream should show something like:
+When working correctly, Hunky should show something like:

 ```
-Git Stream - New Changes Only | Auto Stream (Real-Time) | Unseen: 3/15 [END]
+Hunky - New Changes Only | Auto Stream (Real-Time) | Unseen: 3/15 [END]

 Files Changed (3):
   src/main.rs (1/2)